 Make sure you’re running the latest iOS software available.
 You may need to update your device.
 But this is a very simple process.
 Tap Settings > General > Software Update.
-If there is an update, simple tap “Download and Install”.
+If there is an update, simply tap “Download and Install”.

 - Press and hold the on/off and the home buttons together at the same time until you see the Apple logo